There are two reasons for Netguru’s demand for external talent: insufficient internal capacity or lack of certain technological stack within Netguru.

 Netguru Freelancer since 2019

-- Well, being a freelancer means you signed a contract to provide the expertise you already have, rather than the one you would like to gain in the next couple of years.
+- Well, being a freelancer means you signed a contract to provide the expertise you already have, rather than the one you would like to gain in the upcoming years.
 Being a freelancer, you are expected to board a moving train and get things done without figuring out the whole picture.
 Since you are a freelancer on a project basis, it is good to remember that the opportunity for self-improvement is limited.
 Another challenge is the lack of face-to-face meetings and social events.
 There is also this bittersweet feeling you might get from time to time (I certainly get it once in a while).
 However, my opinions were never disregarded simply because I am a freelancer, so I suggest you just try to develop a thick skin.

 - Yes, but strictly for the better.
 I started to work as a freelancer at Upwork.
 To sign a contract there, you have to win a client first.
 And you will have dozens of other freelancers competing with you for this client.
 Netguru can already boast many clients and projects.
-Instead of filling out 20 applications a day, you will be informed of a project which might be a good fit for you and, once you agree that such a project is interesting to you, someone from Netguru will ask you to prepare for a couple of interviews.
+Instead of filling out 20 applications a day, you will be informed of a project which might be a good fit for you.
+And, once you agree that such a project is interesting to you, someone from Netguru will ask you to prepare for a couple of interviews.
 Netguru is different because its service is more about resolving a problem, and you will be a part of the solution.
 It is also worth mentioning the kind of projects you might want to work on.
 Netguru has some really big clients with well-developed products and advanced processes that can get complicated.
 I happen to prefer those because, in such projects, high quality is a must.

 Illustrator from Ukraine